-They are trained to learn complex video distribution by iteratively denoising corrupted inputs using pixel-space diffusion methods~\cite{sohl2015deep, ho2020denoising}.
-Given a training video $\mathit{x}_0\sim\mathit{q}$ and let $\mathit{T}$ the timestep, DDPMs first produce a sequence of noisy inputs via a diffusion process $\mathit{q}(\mathit{x}_t|\mathit{x}_0, \mathit{t}), \mathit{t} \in {1, 2, ..., \mathit{T}}$, which progressively adds Gaussian noise $\epsilon \in \mathcal{N}(\mathbf{0}, \mathbf{I})$ to $\mathit{x}_0$.
-To ease the computational burden due to pixel-space training, video latent diffusion models~\cite{blattmann2023align} perform the diffusion process in latent space of a variational autoencoder~\cite{esser2021taming} (VAE).
+\myparagraph{Preliminaries of Video DDPMs.} Video DDPMs aim to learn complex distributions by iteratively denoising corrupted inputs using diffusion methods~\citep{sohl2015deep, ho2020denoising}.
+Given a video $\mathit{x}_0\sim\mathit{q}$ and timestep $\mathit{T}$, DDPMs first produce a sequence of noisy inputs via diffusion process $\mathit{q}(\mathit{x}_t|\mathit{x}_0, \mathit{t}), \mathit{t} \in {1, 2, ..., \mathit{T}}$, which progressively adds Gaussian noise $\epsilon \in \mathcal{N}(\mathbf{0}, \mathbf{I})$ to $\mathit{x}_0$.
+To ease the computational burden of traditional pixel-space training, video latent diffusion models~\citep{blattmann2023align} perform the diffusion process in latent space of a variational autoencoder~\citep{esser2021taming} (VAE).
 The model is then trained to estimate the parameterized Gaussian transition $\mathit{p}(\mathit{x}_{t-1}|\mathit{x}_t)$ via a denoising network $\theta$.
 Mathematically, the optimized objective can be a simplified variant of the variational lower bound: